ZeMaven/webapi-monitoring/README.md

-# .NET 8 Web API Monitoring with Prometheus, Jaeger, and Grafana Loki
+# API Monitoring with Prometheus, Jaeger, and Grafana Loki

 ## Project Overview